 “With this, I’m able to predict if and how Laser Spine Institute may be able to help them.
 I describe to them the surgery and answer their questions,” he said.
 “With this information, potential patients have a good idea of what they can expect from Laser Spine Institute’s outpatient surgeries.
 Many times, these patients have spoken with former patients who have had great relief with one of our procedures.”

 As a consult physician, Dr. Burns answers many questions.
 One of the most popular questions that patients ask Dr. Burns is, “Why didn’t my prior surgeon recommend this type of procedure?”
-His response: “Your former surgeon may not be comfortable doing endoscopic spine surgery.”
+His response: “Your former surgeon may not be comfortable doing minimally invasive spine surgery.”

 “Surgeons perform operations that they are comfortable doing,” he said.
-“Endoscopic spine surgery is what Laser Spine Institute surgeons have done since they opened in 2005.
+“Minimally invasive spine surgery is what Laser Spine Institute surgeons have done since they opened in 2005.
 In that time, we’ve performed more than 40,000 of these surgeries.
 Experience with this procedure is what makes us experts.
-Laser Spine Institute surgeons do more endoscopic spine surgeries each month than any other facility in the nation.”
+Laser Spine Institute surgeons do more minimally invasive spine surgeries each month than any other facility in the nation.”

 Patients also frequently ask Dr. Burns for advice regarding neck or back pain.
 He encourages everyone to listen to his or her body, saying, “You’ll know when it’s time for surgery.”
 No two patients are the same; each one has a different pain threshold that may determine the need for surgery.
 Typically, though, patients know it’s time to consider surgery when neck or back pain starts impeding their daily activities such as standing, walking or bending.